clickberry/comments-api-nodejs/README.md

 # Architecture
 The application is a REST API service with database and messaging service (Bus) dependencies.
 ## {relationToken}
 {relationToken} it is json web token with info about relation entity - {id: *relation_id*, ownerId: *owner_id*}.
-For example, if you want add comment for video micro-service *relation_id* - video id, *owner_id* - video owner user id.
+For example, if you want to add comment for video micro-service then *relation_id* - video id, *owner_id* - video owner user id.
 In this way we connect comments-api to external entities.

 # Technologies
 * Node.js